StanTraykov/dumbarb/CONFIG.md

 Seconds to wait before each move (fraction, default 0.0)

 ### GTP timeouts
 GTP timeouts are hard limits.
 Engines exceeding them are terminated and restarted.
-See also the ``GtpInitTimeout`` parameter for engines that require a longer start-up time.
+See also the ``GtpInitialTimeout`` parameter for engines that require a longer start-up time.
 #### ``GtpTimeout``
 General timeout (in seconds) for all GTP commands except ``genmove`` and ``final_score`` (fraction, default 3.0)
 #### ``GtpScorerTO``